 The growth of the cloud computing market coincides with the rise in remote working, as businesses and people working from home require access to cloud-based systems and software on a global scale.
 Microsoft, for example, has seen a 30% increase in their cloud services revenue, along with a rise in their intelligent cloud and Office services.

 Globally, there has been a 33% increase in business spending on cloud services in Q3 2020 according to analytics by Canalys.
 The firm attributes this increase to the Covid-19 pandemic and expects further worldwide growth in the coming years.

 SaaS and Disruptive Technologies: What to Expect In 2021

 As people adapt to a post-pandemic world, it is likely that businesses will continue to spend on SaaS and new technologies to support remote working.
 Video and communications software will continue to grow as will subscription services.
 The demand for technology and software as a service will increase as businesses seek to navigate a drastically different working landscape.

-More and more people are working from home and, as a result, are relying on software to communicate with their colleagues and carry out their tasks.
+An increasing number of people are working from home and, as a result, are relying on software to communicate with their colleagues and carry out tasks.
 The reliance upon technology for work was already evident, but the Covid-19 pandemic has exposed just how dependent on technology we really are.

 This also speaks to the changing nature of work in a macro sense.
-The pandemic has caused us to consider questions related to human resources, the rapid progression of artificial intelligence, and flexible working.
+The pandemic has caused us to consider questions related to human resources.
+This includes the rapid progression of artificial intelligence, and flexible working.
 But the boost to the SaaS sector is undeniable.
 Now is the time for SaaS and technology companies to harness this opportunity to showcase their product and service.